caxylive/Net_Projects/README.md

 ---

 ## 1) [Subnetting, Network Configuration and Management](https://github.com/caxylive/Net_Projects/tree/main/projects/001%20-%20Subnetting%20Network%20Configuration%20and%20Management)
 This project focuses on subnetting an allocated network into smaller subnets to accommodate multiple network segments.
-It involves configuring IP addressing, ensuring proper device communication within each subnet, and enabling external network access.
-The primary objective is to establish a well-structured network that supports efficient IP address allocation and seamless connectivity.
+I configured IP addressing, set up devices for internal communication, and enabled external network access.
+The goal was to design a scalable and well-organized network that supports efficient IP address allocation, reduces waste, and ensures seamless connectivity within and outside of subnets.

+Tools Used:
+- Cisco Packet Tracer
+- Routers, Switches, VLANs

+Key Challenges & Solutions:
+- **Challenge**: Determining the correct subnet mask and network size for each segment, ensuring efficient use of IP space.
+- **Solution**: Applied VLSM (Variable Length Subnet Masking) to optimize subnet sizes based on the number of devices in each subnet.
+- **Challenge**: Ensuring connectivity between different subnets without running into IP address conflicts.
+- **Solution**: Configured routing and device interfaces to ensure each subnet could communicate with others and maintain an active internet connection.

 [Back to Top](#top)

 ---

 ## 2) [Optimizing Network Subnetting and Configuration for Site Expansion](https://github.com/caxylive/Net_Projects/tree/main/projects/002%20-%20Optimizing%20Network%20Subnetting%20and%20Configuration%20for%20Site%20Expansion)
-As organizations grow, network expansion becomes necessary to accommodate new sites and devices while conserving IP address space.
-This project builds upon the previous subnetting and configuration setup, optimizing the network to support an additional site while maintaining connectivity.
-Using Cisco Packet Tracer, the project ensures that all devices can communicate efficiently while implementing best practices for IP address utilization and network scalability.
+As organizations grow, their networks must expand to accommodate new devices and sites.
+This project optimizes a previous network design to add a new site while maintaining efficient IP address utilization.
+The focus is on adjusting network configurations to seamlessly integrate the new site, ensuring no connectivity issues arise while optimizing the use of IP addresses.

+Tools Used:
+- Cisco Packet Tracer
+- Routers, Switches, VLANs, Routing Protocols (OSPF or EIGRP depending on the setup)

+Key Challenges & Solutions:
+- Challenge: Managing IP address allocation while expanding the network for an additional site.
+- Solution: Carefully planned subnetting to accommodate the new site and integrated it without IP conflicts.
+- Challenge: Ensuring the network scales without causing bottlenecks or inefficiencies.
+- Solution: Configured routing protocols to facilitate smooth communication between the sites, prioritizing efficiency and redundancy.

 [Back to Top](#top)